shreyasmeher/shreyasmeher.github.io/research/ConfliBERT.md

 on conflict and event data.
 This specialized focus enables it to be more effective in contexts related to political science, international relations, and conflict studies.

-> What are you trying to get out of this?
-Actors or statements (verbs)?
-Sentence has been NER'd vs

 ### Fine-Tuning for Custom Entities